-Charlie Sheen was already on his way to becoming a successful young actor — having appeared in The Boys Next Door and Lucas — but it was Oliver Stone who showcased him as a leading dramatic actor.
-Stone’s gut-wrenching war epic that was based on his own Vietnam War experience almost never got made because money issues and films like Apocalypse Now and The Deer Hunter had already successfully portrayed the war experience.
-When Platoon finally did happen some 15 years after Stone had originally written the script it became a huge success and launched Charlie Sheen into a new stratosphere, landing him a star on the Hollywood walk of fame at just 29 years-old.
+Platoon, Oliver Stone’s gut-wrenching war epic that was based on his own Vietnam War, almost never got made because money issues and films like Apocalypse Now and The Deer Hunter had already successfully portrayed the war experience.
+But when Platoon finally did happen some 15 years after Stone had originally written the script it became a lauded success whose impact is still appreciated 30 years later.

 1. Oliver Stone was hoping that Jim Morrison would appear in the movie.
 It seems odd that Stone would have any hopes of Morrison appearing in his movie considering that singer died 15 years before the film came out, but at one time it was a real possibility.
 Oliver Stone told Entertainment Weekly that he had been working on his Vietnam War epic since the late 60s and had gotten a rough draft to Jim Morrison in 1971.